First Primitives

 - the purpose of blockchain is to

-is a term used to mean a network coming into anagreement on state of data
+have a network of computers agree on common state of data. consensusis a term used to mean a network coming into anagreement on state of data- using blockchain we can decentralize

-- there is no single owner of code’s execution. this doesnt mean some users don’t have higher permission over the code, i.e if you’re the program’s developer you can change the code.
+where the code runsandagree on the output - there is no single owner of code’s execution. this doesnt mean some users don’t have higher permission over the code, i.e if you’re the program’s developer you can change the code.
 But, what we’re trying to convey here is

-it is going to run as programed. and that’s never gonna change. (code runs as programed) - code is transparently verifiable.
+once the program is deployedit is going to run as programed. and that’s never gonna change. (code runs as programed) - code is transparently verifiable.

 - blockchains are going to give us the garntee that the code we deployed is going to run the same as yesterday, today, and decades latter.